adarwoo/modbus_relay/README.md

 |--------------|----------|-------------|
 | MSB  | Type of EStop | 0x00 : Reset the EStop if possible.
 Returns an error if the ESTop could not be reset<br/>0x11 : Pulsed EStop.
 Create a 1 second EStop pulse<br/>0x22 : Resetable EStop mode.
 The EStop can be reset by pushing the EStop reset button<br/>0xFF : Terminal EStop.
 Only a device reset will clear the ESTop (Register 40103) |
 | LSB          | Diagnostic code | A code can be applied to allow investigating the cause of EStop/Reset.<br/>Values: <0-255> |

-## Configuring the device
-The factory default communication settings for the relay are:
-- Device address is 44
-- Baud rate is **9600**
-- **8 data bits**
-- **No parity**
-- **1 stop bit** (9600 8N1).

-For watchdog configuration, see [Using the Watchdog](#using-the-watchdog).

-### Using the watchdog
-The relay has a command watchdog which will release the relays following a period of inactivity.
-Everytime this devices receives a valid modbus command (including holding register read etc.), the watchdog is reset.
-This feature allow for the relays to be atomatically releases if the master was to fail.
-The period is given in seconds.
-A value of zero (default) turns off the feature.

 ## Troubleshooting